Sony Music Publishing

-Sony Music Publishing LLC (formerly Sony/ATV Music Publishing) is an American music publisher.
+Sony Music Publishing (US) LLC (formerly Sony/ATV Music Publishing) is an American, Japanese-owned, music publisher.
 Responsible for publishing the largest quantity of music, with over six million songs owned or administered as of end March 2025, it is part of Sony Music Group, which is itself owned by Japanese conglomerate Sony Group Corporation.
 The company was formed as Sony/ATV in 1995 by the merger of the original incarnation of Sony Music Publishing and ATV Music, which was owned by late entertainer Michael Jackson.
 Jackson had purchased ATV Music, which included the Lennon–McCartney song catalog, in 1985.

 In 2012, an investor consortium led by Sony/ATV Music Publishing acquired EMI Music Publishing to become the largest music publishing administrator in the world, with a library of over three million songs.

 In April 2019, Jon Platt became CEO/Chairman of Sony/ATV Music Publishing after the contract of longtime CEO/Chairman Martin Bandier expired.
 In August 2019, management of Sony/ATV Music Publishing and Sony Music Entertainment were merged under the newly formed Sony Music Group.

 History of ATV Music

-Associated Television (ATV) was a British television broadcasting company founded in 1955 by Lew Grade.
+Associated Television (ATV) was a British television broadcasting company that was part of the ITV Network founded in 1955 by Lew Grade.
 Over the next two decades, ATV expanded through acquisitions to become an entertainment conglomerate with business lines in the record industry, music publishing and film production.

 ATV entered the music industry in 1958 when it acquired 50% of Pye Records, a British record company.
 ATV expanded into music publishing in 1966 when it acquired 50% of New World Music and Jubilee Music, subsidiaries of Chappell & Co.
 ATV also acquired the other 50% of Pye Records, making it a wholly owned subsidiary of ATV, including Pye Record's publishing subsidiary Welbeck Music.

 John Lennon and Paul McCartney attempted to purchase a controlling interest in Northern Songs in 1969.

 ATV acquired Northern Songs, publisher of the Lennon–McCartney song catalogue, in 1969.
 The catalog featured almost every song written by John Lennon and Paul McCartney.
 Northern Songs was co-owned by Lennon, McCartney, Brian Epstein and Dick James, who owned a controlling interest.
 In 1969, James offered to sell his shares to ATV.
 Lennon and McCartney then attempted to gain a controlling interest in the company.
 Their bid to gain control, part of a long and acrimonious fight, failed.
-The financial clout of Grade, their adversary in the bidding war, ensured that the songs written by the two Beatles passed into the control of ATV.
+The financial clout of Grade, their adversary in the bidding war, now ensured that the songs written by the two Beatles passed into the control of ATV.